MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/shifts-connector-ukg-powershell-manage.md

 ## Overview

-The [Microsoft Teams Shifts connector for Blue Yonder](shifts-connectors.md#microsoft-teams-shifts-connector-for-blue-yonder) enables you to integrate the Shifts app in Microsoft Teams with Blue Yonder Workforce Management (Blue Yonder WFM).
-After you set up a connection, your frontline workers can seamlessly view and manage their schedules in Blue Yonder WFM from within Shifts.
+The [Microsoft Teams Shifts connector for UKG Dimensions](shifts-connectors.md#microsoft-teams-shifts-connector-for-ukg-dimensions) enables you to integrate the Shifts app in Microsoft Teams with UKG Dimensions.
+After you set up a connection, your frontline workers can seamlessly view and manage their schedules in UKG Dimensions from within Shifts.

-You can use the [Shifts connector wizard](shifts-connector-wizard.md) in the Microsoft 365 admin center or [PowerShell](shifts-connector-blue-yonder-powershell-setup.md) to set up a connection.
+You can use the [Shifts connector wizard](shifts-connector-wizard-ukg.md) in the Microsoft 365 admin center or [PowerShell](shifts-connector-ukg-powershell-setup.md) to set up a connection.
 After a connection is set up, you manage it by using [Shifts connector PowerShell cmdlets](#shifts-connector-cmdlets).

 This article describes how to use PowerShell to do the following: